ltrujello/ltrujello.github.io/docs/category_theory/Operads/Operads on Sets.md

 <img src="../../../png/category_theory/chapter_9/tikz_code_1_1.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>

 But the way that we've thought about functions, and more generally morphisms, is actually over-simplistic.
-Here we will demonstrate that we can \emph{generalize the concept of morphism composition}.
+Here we will demonstrate that we can *generalize the concept of morphism composition*.

 Denote $\aend_n(X)$ to be the set of all functions
 $f:X^n \to X$.
 Then for such a function, if we stick with our simplistic concept of plugging things in, we